RemiBoyer/wastemodeling/README.md

 * Don't forget trends to tackle the freshness problem
 * Accuracy is a sin I had (and I think I still have it)

+You can read more about the territory modeling for waste management [on the Territory page](./territory.md)

 ### You must measure today waste
 How do you know ?

+You can read more about the waste dataset required [on the waste data page](./waste_data.md)

 ### You must have some hypothesis for your future master plans
 Do you want to :